Canterbury Museum

 In 2022 a major redevelopment of the building began to address structural, seismic and space issues.
 The new design for the building will feature a high ceilinged atrium and the return of the blue whale skeleton which was removed from display in 1994.

-The entire museum collection will be moved offsite to allow for construction work.
-The museum will be closed from 3 to 28 January 2023 after which point an exhibition, SHIFT: Urban Art Takeover, will open utilising the empty space with the 5-year redevelopment project scheduled to begin in April 2023.
+The entire museum collection was moved offsite to allow for construction work.
+The museum was closed from 3 to 28 January 2023 after which point an exhibition, SHIFT: Urban Art Takeover, opened utilising the empty space, with the 5-year redevelopment project scheduled to begin in April 2023.

 Search our catalogue